 Streetscene in Matanzas while walking up to Ermita de Monterrate

-Visiting the white beach with the clear blue ocean at Varadero, Cuba
+White beach & clear blue ocean at Varadero

 Because of just being a tourist and I needed some relaxing time just before traveling on I went to Varadero.
 It has wonderful beaches and I really loved my two days there.
 First day was a bit rainy but the second day was the best for beach!!!